entropy-flux/TorchSystem/docs/depends.md

 In the example above, we override the `trainer` and `db_session` dependencies with concrete implementations.
 Note that the `db_session` dependency is a generator-based dependency, which allows you to clean up resources after the dependency is used.
 There are a lot of situations where you need to clean up resources after using a dependency, for example when working with distributed training, databases, filesystems, tensorboard, etc.

-You will see more examples of dependency injection in the next sections, dependency injection is a core concept in this framework and is used extensively in the compiler ,services, consumers or subscribers.
+You will see more examples of dependency injection in the next sections, dependency injection is a core concept in this framework and is used extensively in the compiler, services, consumers or subscribers.